Kyle-Cody-NLP/Github-NLP-Project/README.md

 - 5-6 minute presentation

 ## Project Goals:
-- Identify elements fo a README contents in order to predict the Github repository's primary programming language.
+- Identify elements of a README contents in order to predict the Github repository's primary programming language.
 - Create a predictive model that can take in the text of a Github repository's README and determine that repository's primary language.

 ## Project Description: